-An academic paper is a piece of writing that addresses a well-defined research topic, using available sources of information, such as existing academic articles, case studies and data (quantitative or qualitative).
+An academic paper is a piece of writing that addresses a well-defined research topic, using available sources of information, such as existing academic articles, case studies, surveys, interviews, data, and experiments.

 A paper can be "theoretical" or "empirical".
-A "theoretical" paper can be either a systematic survey of the academic literature on the chosen topic or a development of a formal mathematical model that illustrates an economically relevant phenomenon.
-An empirical paper addresses the chosen topic by analysing a piece of data using appropriate research method.
+A theoretical paper can be either a systematic survey of the academic literature on the chosen topic or a development of a formal mathematical model that illustrates an economically relevant phenomenon.
+An empirical paper addresses the chosen topic by analyzing a piece of data using an appropriate research method.

 Whatever type of academic paper you choose, it must be written well.
-This means: clear statement of the topic, good use of existing literature, and a clearly visible, well-argued own perspective on the topic based on the surveyed literature or data analysis results (depending on the type of the thesis).
+This means: a clear statement of the research question, good use of existing literature, and a clearly visible, well-argued own perspective on the topic based on the surveyed literature or results of the data analysis.
 You may find the guidelines below helpful for writing a good paper.